go-bears/test_ratings/README.md

 This project implements a scoring system for the Apples to Apples card game using the Anthropic Claude API to generate scoring rubrics and evaluate cards.

+grading criteria 1: assesses the quality of the adjective - noun pair, focusing on the intensity of the adjective. grading criteria 2: categorizes the noun into one of 5 category types in order of ability to modified by an adjective

+The grades from grading criteria 1 are added to the critera 2 to get a final adj-noun "fitness" score.

 ## Setup

 1. Install dependencies: